Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Introduction

 \subsection{Contributions}

 In this paper, we bridge the gap between the aforementioned two bodies of causal inference literature by proposing a new algorithm for the discovery and estimation of heterogeneous treatment and spillover effects with respect to a large number of characteristics, including individual and network features.
 Our method is designed for randomized experiments affected by the presence of clustered network interference, that is, units are organized in a clustered structure, with no interactions between clusters and a network of connections within clusters (e.g., friendship networks within schools).
-In addition, randomization is assumed at the individual-level, resulting in treated and untreated units in the same cluster.
-Under this setting, spillover effects are confined within clusters and are assumed to take place on network interactions.
+In addition, randomization is assumed at the individual level, resulting in treated and untreated units in the same cluster.
+Under this setting, spillover effects are confined within clusters and are assumed to take place on network interactions. \review{Our research tackles this gap in the literature by introducing a novel methodology capable of simultaneously discovering and estimating heterogeneity in both treatment and spillover effects.
+Through the introduction of a novel composite splitting function, our approach facilitates a comprehensive exploration of heterogeneity and enables the simultaneous identification of regions in the covariate space where there is heterogeneity in both treatment and spillover effects, informing policy-makers on sub-populations that can be more or less prioritized due to their response to their own treatment or to the treatment of their social ties.
+As far as we are aware, no prior study has put forth such a comprehensive framework.}